btemplep/authzee/docs/specification.md

                 ],
                 "query": "contains(request.identities.User[0].role, 'admin')",
                 "equality": true,
+                "applicable_on_failure": false,
                 "data": {
                     "role_required": "admin"
                 }
             },
             "message": "An allow grant is applicable to the request, and there are no deny grants that are applicable to the request.
-Therefore, the request is authorized.", "error": {
+Therefore, the request is authorized.", "error": null
-                "error_type": "evaluation",
-                "message": "A JSON Query error has occurred: syntax error in expression."
-            }
         },
         {
             "is_authorized": false,
-            "grant": {
+            "grant": null,
-                "effect": "deny",
-                "actions": [
-                    "pop"
-                ],
-                "query": "request.identities.User[0].department == 'disposal'",
-                "equality": true,
-                "data": {
-                    "reason": "Disposal department cannot pop balloons"
-                }
-            },
-            "message": "A deny grant is applicable to the request.
+            "message": "An error has occurred.
 Therefore, the request is not authorized.", "error": {
                 "error_type": "request",
                 "message": "Resource type 'Kite' is not valid."